How To Grow, Harvest, And Cook With Chervil

 Issues In Growing Chervil

 Sow or plant chervil in average to rich soil in sun or part shade.
 Use part shade in warmer climates.
 You can sow the seeds in spring or fall in two-week intervals.
 At the end of their season, they will drop seeds profusely and should regrow next season.

+As a herb that grows a long tap root, it is important to place your new plants or seeds in the place where you would like them to grow.
 Plant new plants or thin seedlings to 12″ apart, the plants will grow 12-24″ tall.
 Keep the soil moist but not saturated.
 Water in the early morning, particularly if you have overhead water.
 Seedlings emerge in 14-28 days.